He nurtured the arts in New York Mills and Lanesboro. Can he do it in Warroad?

 “I’ve had to use every single skill that I’ve gained over my relatively long career doing this, working with a new town,” he said.

-Partly because the center’s construction was paid for by the beloved grandparents of the Marvin family, RiverPlace hasn’t encountered controversy.
+Partly because the center’s construction was paid for by private donations, including from the beloved grandparents of the Marvin family, RiverPlace hasn’t encountered controversy.
 Tours have helped, too.

 The community theater folks are “jumping for joy,” said Jenee Provance, who met her husband, Jim, while doing Warroad Summer Theatre.
 “That studio over there is every artist’s dream,” said Shawna Boulette Grapentine, a Oji-Cree visual artist.